tilework/mosaic/CONTRIBUTING.md

 ## Contribution

-When making a contribution, feel welcome to open a pull request.
-Please, verbosely describe the problem you are solving and the approach used for that.
-Your code should be well-readable, and commented if necessary.
-Consistent with the existing ESLint configuration and commonly applied in this project coding approaches.
+When making a contribution, please ensure the following

+- verbosely describe the problem you are solving and your solution
+- your code should be well-readable, and commented if necessary
+- your code should be consistent with the existing ESLint configuration and commonly applied in this project coding approaches
+- open a pull request
-All of the implemented functionalty should be tested on sample packages provided in this repository.
+- all of the implemented functionalty is tested on all of the sample packages provided in this repository

 ## Project structure

 In order to find any specific documentation about the package, look into the package.
 The list below contains generic descriptions for each package, to simplify the process of getting acknowledged with the project structure.

 Remember to check the [official Mosaic documentation](https://docs.mosaic.js.org/) to find out more about usage specifics and supported functionality.
+It is recommended to take your first steps there

 ## Integration

-Packages in `integration/` directory are related to integrating Mosaic with different technologies.
+Packages in `integration/` directory are related to integrating Mosaic with different technologies - e.g. Next.js, create-react-app and others.

 ### **`mosaic-config-injectors`**